 I’ve written a blog post about public speaking here too.
 The principles are global, even though these posts were written from an Australian point of view and are mainly concerning agricultural events.

-Next week, Lake will share what goes into giving a great conference talk.
+Next up is Part 2, where Lake shares what goes into giving a great conference talk.
 You don’t want to read from slides, and you don’t want to dish out the same, boring information everyone already knows.
-Come back next Friday for Part 2.
-And the following week, Part 3, is the real moneymaker, literally.
-In two weeks, Lake will share how to not just get booked, but get paid, to speak at drone conferences.
+And the following piece, Part 3, is the real moneymaker, literally.
+In Part 3, Lake shares how to not just get booked, but get paid, to speak at drone conferences.

 If daily emails are too much, you can also subscribe to my weekly newsletter which rounds up posts like these, right here: